|

 mirror of the worst, and sometimes the best, aspects of modern life.

-A Delicate Balance premiered in 1966 on Broadway at the
+A Delicate Balance premiered in 1966 at the Martin Beck

-revivals.
-The play has become a favourite scene study vehicle in acting classes and workshops and
+The play has become a favourite scene study vehicle in acting classes

-is regularly performed in regional, college, and community
+regularly performed in regional, college, and community theatre

 Cast: 2 female, 4 male